Wolvendaal Church: Architecture

-The church was constructed in the Doric style of the period, in the form of a Greek cross (i.e. legs of equal length), with walls nearly 1.5m (five feet) thick, constructed of unusually large kabok (clay ironstone) with coral and lime plaster.
+The church was constructed in the Doric style of the period, in the form of a Greek cross (i.e. legs of equal length), with walls nearly 1.5 m (five feet) thick, constructed of unusually large kabok (clay ironstone) with coral and lime plaster.
 The high roof in the middle of the building resembles a dome and was originally arched with brick and roofed in blue Bangor slate roof tiles surmounted with a brazen lion.
 This lion had a crown on its head, bearing a sword in one hand and seven arrows in the other, representing the seven united provinces of the Dutch Republic.
 In 1856, a bolt of lightning destroyed the lion and seriously damaged the dome.
 The roof was later replaced with an iron covering.
 The church is capable of seating 1,000 persons.

 Inside the church there is a solidly constructed State Pew (to accommodate the Dutch governor) with numerous ebony and calamander church chairs (kerkstoels), dating back to the 17th and 18th centuries.
 The baptismal font, on an ornately carved tripod stand, dates back to 1667.
-The pulpit is typical for a Dutch Reformed Church, where the minister stands higher than the congregation on a richly ornamented wooden structure.

-On the walls of the Church are many mural tablets while there are many more built into the external walls.
+The pulpit is typical for a Dutch Reformed church, where the minister stands higher than the congregation on a richly ornamented wooden structure.
+On the walls of the church are many mural tablets while there are many more built into the external walls.
 The floor is paved with granite flagstones (purportedly brought from Holland) interdispersed with engraved tombstones, of those who lie buried within the church or whose remains were relocated from the Kasteel Kerk.
-Many famous names of 300 year Sri Lankan history, Dutch, Burgher, Singhalese, Tamil and English, can be found amongst the gravestones within and outside the church.
-There are five Dutch Governors buried at the church, including the last Governor, Johan Gerard van Angelbeek, who died in Colombo in 1799, three years after the British occupation.
+Many famous names of 300-year Sri Lankan history, Dutch, Burgher, Singhalese, Tamil and English, can be found among the gravestones within and outside the church.
+There are five Dutch governors buried at the church, including the last governor, Johan Gerard van Angelbeek, who died in Colombo in 1799, three years after the British occupation.

-From the time of its dedication through to the end of Dutch rule Wolvendaal was the principal place of worship, although Kasteel Kerk remained the main religious seat for the European and local officials of the VOC, until it was demolished in 1813.
+From the time of its dedication through to the end of Dutch rule, Wolvendaal was the principal place of worship, although Kasteel Kerk remained the main religious seat for the European and local officials of the VOC, until it was demolished in 1813.

+The organ is the oldest organ in Sri Lanka.
+The seats for the governor and his officials, who sat higher than the sitting congregation, are still well-preserved with sight worthy wood carvings.

 Current use

 The Dutch Reformed Church is currently known as the Christian Reformed Church of Sri Lanka.
-The Church has several locations throughout the Colombo area.
-Wolvendaal Church is the only Dutch Church on the island that has been continually in use, with in 2018 services in Tamil, Sinhalese and English every Sunday.
+The church has several locations throughout the Colombo area.
+Wolvendaal Church is the only Dutch church on the island that has been continually in use, with in 2018 services in Tamil, Sinhalese and English every Sunday.
 A similar Dutch Reformed Church building is the Groote Kerk in Galle.

 In January 2005 the Dutch Reformed Church (DRC) established the Wolvendaal Foundation to preserve the church's architecture.
 Its ultimate aim is to further cordial relations between the various races and religions on the island.